On hyperbolic rational maps with finitely connected Fatou sets: Examples of tree mapping schemes and rescaling limits

-Before proving Theorem \ref{thm:classification}, we shall first see some examples of hyperbolic rational maps with finitely connected Fatou sets, and how the tree mapping schemes arise for these examples.
-To simplify the notations and graphs, we shall omit the centers of $\mathcal{U}$, i.e., we shall only label the vertices in $V_0$.
+Before diving into the proof of the theorems, we shall first see some examples of hyperbolic rational maps with finitely connected Fatou set, and how the tree mapping schemes arise for these examples.
+To simplify the notations and graphs, we shall omit the centers of a component $\mathcal{U}$ of $\Omega$, i.e., we shall only label the vertices in $\mathcal{V}_0$.